-Apple's latest update, iOS 17.5, is about to be released and brings with it an innovative feature that could revolutionize the way iOS device repairs are handled.
-Most notably, the new "Repair Status" feature ensures that the "Find My" function remains active even during repair processes.
+Apple's latest update, iOS 17.5, is about to launch and brings with it an innovative feature that could revolutionize the way iOS device repairs are handled.
+Most notably, the new "Repair Status" feature ensures that the "Find My" feature remains active even during repair processes.

 Discovery and Functioning of the "Repair Status"